The String of Dolphins plant is a beautiful, quirky succulent with long, hanging stems and leaves shaped like little green jumping dolphins!

 String of Dolphins Potting And Repotting

-When repotting, remove your plant from its current pot and shake off any loose soil.
-Place it in a new pot that’s only 1-2 inches (2.5-5 cm) larger than the previous one and backfill with fresh potting mix.
+If you do decide to repot, do so in the spring.
+Remove your plant from its current pot and shake off any loose soil.
+Place it in a new pot that’s only 1-2 inches (2.5-5 cm) larger than the previous one and backfill with fresh succulent-specific potting mix.

 Water well after repotting and don’t fertilize for at least a month to allow the plant time to adjust to its new home.